Lesson 1C - GPU Sharing & Fractional GPUs with HAMi¶

 The commands on this page come from the repository, not the website.
 Clone it and enter this lesson's folder: git clone https://github.com/ld-singh/ai-factory-ops-lab && cd ai-factory-ops-lab/portfolio-lab/01-k8s-gpu-platform/hami.
 Browse this lesson on GitHub

-Course home: AI Factory Operations Lab ยท Previous: Lesson 1B - KAI Scheduler ยท Next: Lesson 2 - Slurm GPU Workload Management
+Course home: AI Factory Operations Lab ยท Previous: Lesson 1B - KAI Scheduler ยท Next: Scheduling simulation lab (the hands-on part of this lesson)

 So far you've requested a GPU as an indivisible integer: a pod asks for